DannyNemer/git-style-guide/README.md

 # Git Style Guide
 The very early beginnings of a Git style guide.

-1. Commit summaries should be in imperative present tense.
+1. Write commit summaries in imperative present tense.
-1. Commit summaries should be limited to 50 characters.
+1. Limit commit summaries to 50 characters in length.
-1. Commit descriptions should be wrapped to 72 characters.
+1. Wrap commit descriptions to 72 characters.
-1. Commits descriptions bullets hsould be properly indented.
+1. Properly indent bullets in commit descriptions.

   ```shell
   # Bad